Davis Cup: History

 All contract professionals were not allowed to play in the Davis Cup until 1973.
 The tennis stars who turned professional prior to the Open Era (pre-1968) were not allowed to compete in the Davis Cup despite the fact that the Grand Slam tournaments and most tennis tournaments became Open Era events in 1968.
 From 1968 national registered professionals were allowed to compete under the control of their national tennis associations.
 In 1973 Australian players like Rod Laver and Ken Rosewall were allowed to play in the Davis Cup for the first time since 1962 (for Laver) and since 1956 (for Rosewall).

 In 1981, a tiered system of competition was created, in which the 16 best national teams compete in the World Group and all other national teams compete in one of four groups in one of three regional zones.
-In 1989, the tiebreak was introduced into Davis Cup competition, and from 2016 it is used in all five sets.
+The eight losers of the first round of the World Group played in a relegation match, with the winner staying in the next year's world group and the loser relegated to a regional zone.
+The winner of each regional zone group qualified for the next year's World Group.
+In 1989, the relegation round was renamed to the "World Group Qualifying Round" and expanded to include a total of 16 teams.
+The losers of the first round of the World Group were matched against the winners of the regional zone groups, which were each split into two subgroups, and the winner of the match qualified for the subsequent year's World Group.
+That same year, the tiebreak was introduced into Davis Cup competition, and from 2016 it is used in all five sets.

 In 2018, the ITF voted to change the format of the competition from 2019 onwards, changing it to an 18-team event to happen at the end of the season, with 71% of ITF member federations voting in favour of the change.
 The new format, backed by footballer Gerard Piqué and Japanese businessman Hiroshi Mikitani, was likened to a world cup of tennis and was designed to be more attractive to sponsors and broadcasters.
 Opposing federations included those from Australia, Germany, and Great Britain.
 Support for the reform was also mixed among current and former players, with some such as Novak Djokovic and Rafael Nadal being in favour of the new format, but others such as Rod Laver, Lucas Pouille and Roger Federer being opposed.
-On 12th January 2023, the ITF announced that the partnership with the new promoter ends and that ITF is taking back the control of the event.
+On 12 January 2023, the ITF announced that the partnership with the new promoter ends and that ITF is taking back the control of the event.